awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

    + If no parameters are specified, a standard manifest is generated starting "now" with no end time\.
    + If an end parameter is specified but no start, the manifest is generated in the same way as when no parameters are specified\.
 The manifest starts "now" and has no end time\.

+**Important**
+ When using time\-shifted viewing, we recommend using consistent playback windows across player sessions, rather than generating a unique start or end time for each viewer\.
+This yields better caching at the CDN, and will avoid running into potential throttling related to those requests, on the MediaPackage level\.

 ## Rules for start and end parameters<a name="start-and-end-parameters-rules"></a>

 Start and end parameters denote the beginning and end of a time\-shifted manifest\.
 The playback device can append parameters to the end of a manifest request or include the parameters within the request\.